 Death Note was a popular manga that appeared in weekly comic-book Shonen Jump between 2003 and 2006, and was later collected in a twelve-volume series.
 The manga was then adapted into two movies, Death Note (2006) and Death Note: The Last Name (2006), both directed by Shusuke Kaneko and featuring the same cast, which were released three months apart the same year.
 There was also an anime series Death Note (2006-7), which lasted for 39 episodes, as well as a series of light novels, even a videogame and a musical.
 The popularity of the Death Note phenomenon has also resulted in a stand-alone spinoff film L: Change the World (2008), which concerns L’s activities subsequent to the films; Death Note (2015), an eleven-episode tv mini-series remake of the manga, a tv mini-series Death Note: New Generation (2016); and a further film from Shusuke Kaneko Death Note: Light Up the New World (2016).

 The English-language remake comes from Adam Wingard who has been a name on the rise in the horror genre in recent years.
-Wingard first appeared with the horror film Home Sick (2007) and then gained festival acclaim with the hallucinatory Pop Skull (2007), followed by the serial killer film A Horrible Way to Die (2010) and the non-genre likes of What Fun We’re Having (2011) and Autoerotic (2011) before gaining increasingly wider recognition with the likes of You’re Next (2011), The Guest (2014) and the sequel Blair Witch (2016).
+Wingard first appeared with the horror film Home Sick (2007) and then gained festival acclaim with the hallucinatory Pop Skull (2007), followed by the serial killer film A Horrible Way to Die (2010) and the non-genre likes of What Fun We’re Having (2011) and Autoerotic (2011) before gaining increasingly wider recognition with the likes of You’re Next (2011), The Guest (2014), Blair Witch (2016) and Godzilla vs. Kong (2021).
 Wingard has also directed segments of the anthologies The ABCs of Death (2012), V/H/S (2012) and V/H/S/2 (2013).

 Death Note joins a great many Japanese and Asian horror films that have been given English-language remakes since the success of The Ring (2002).
 Others include The Grudge (2004), Dark Water (2005), Pulse (2006), The Echo (2008), The Eye (2008), Mirrors (2008), One Missed Call (2008), Shutter (2008), Don’t Look Up (2009), Possession (2009), The Uninvited (2009), Apartment 1303 3D (2012) and 13 Sins (2014).
 Indeed, producer Roy Lee and his Vertigo Entertainment production company have come to specialise in buying up Asian horror properties for the express purpose of generating English-language remakes and are behind Death Note and most of these others.